 Interfaces for Space Data Link Security (SDLS)

-CCSDS 132.0-B-2 specifies the optional interfaces for using the Space Data Link Security (SDLS) protocol with TM Transfer Frames.
+CCSDS 132.0-B-3 specifies the optional interfaces for using the Space Data Link Security (SDLS) and the SDLS Extended Procedures protocols with TM Transfer Frames.
+For the latter the SDLS Frame Security Report (FSR), which is a new Type-2 Report, is introduced in subsection 4.1.5.5.
 ECSS-E-ST-50-03 did not include support for interfacing to SDLS.
-Therefore, this Adoption Notice – unlike the ECSS-E-ST-50-03 - offers to ECSS users the option of using the Space Data Link Security (SDLS) protocol with TM and AOS Transfer Frames.Synchronization Flag and asynchronously inserted data
+Therefore, this Adoption Notice – unlike the ECSS-E-ST-50-03 - offers to ECSS users the option of using the Space Data Link Security (SDLS) and the SDLS Extended Procedures protocols with TM and AOS Transfer Frames.

+Resetting a frame count

+A TM Transfer Frame has a Master Channel Frame Count and a Virtual Channel Frame Count.
+They are 8-bit fields, each containing a sequential binary count (modulo 256).
+Both standards have requirements about not resetting one of these counts before it reaches 255.
+In CCSDS 132.0-B-3 the wording is “not … unless it is unavoidable”.
+In ECSS-E-ST-50-03 the wording was “not … unless there is a major system reset”.

+Synchronization Flag and asynchronously inserted data

-In CCSDS 132.0-B-2, if the Synchronization Flag is ‘1’ then the frame carries a VCA-SDU: this relates to the formal definition of the Virtual Channel Access Service (see A.2.1 above).
+In CCSDS 132.0-B-3, if the Synchronization Flag is ‘1’ then the frame carries a VCA-SDU: this relates to the formal definition of the Virtual Channel Access Service (see A.2.1 above).
 ECSS-E-ST-50-03 specified that the Synchronization Flag is ‘1’ whenever the frame does not satisfy the conditions for the flag to be ‘0’.
 For legacy reasons, ECSS-E-ST-50-03 included the specification of frames with Synchronization Flag ‘1’ to carry asynchronously inserted data.